mikeathan/nodeherder/README.md

 TODO:

 - create defauls for some device settings so we dont repeat alot of same info
-- frontend -manage the dialogs via event messages !!!!
+- frontend -manage the dialogs via event messages - done
 - remove non measurement exposes from metrics - done
 - create group
 - group needs to be stored somewhere in backend